 IFRS value, measured at cost less accumulated depreciation and impairment losses.
-Cost includes expenditures that are directly attributable to the acquisition of the asset.
+Cost includes expenditures directly attributable to the acquisition of the asset.
 When parts of an item of property and equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.
 The value is taken for Solvency II valuation as well.

-According to IFRS16, Right of Use Assets are included in the total value of 2 471 TEUR for IFRS and also Solvency II valuation.
-It consists of the three rented premises for Headquarters and both branches.
+According to IFRS16, right of use assets are included in the total value of EUR 1 696 thousand for IFRS and also Solvency II valuation.
+This is made up of the three rented premises for Headquarters and both branches.